opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

   ![use the jog controls to move the machine](images/jog-controls.png)
   ![Center the homing fiducial in the camera view](images/Homing-fiducial-centered.png)

-## Double-Check Camera Exposure
+## Fine-tune Camera Exposure

+In order for OpenPnP to reliably detect the Lumen's homing fiducial, we'll need to set the exposure and camera settings for your top camera correctly.
+In some cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value.
+Make sure not to leave any of the settings with the `Auto` checkbox enabled, as that will lead to inconsistent vision results.

-As before, we're going to double-check our camera exposure.
-See also our [instructional video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=867) if you prefer.
+See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=867) if you prefer.

 1. Navigate to the `Machine Setup` tab.
   ![Machine Setup Tab](images/Machine-Setup-Tab-4.png)